github/docs/content/osmand/widgets/configure-screen.md

 ---
-title: "Configure widgets (Configure Screen)"
+title: "Configure Screen"
-intro: "Information about how to widgets via Configure Screen"
+intro: "How to change widgets visibility & layout via Configure Screen"
 versions: '*'
 ---

-All widgets are [profile dependent](/start-with/profiles), so in case you change the order, visibility or state for 1 profile, it won't be immediately applied to other profiles.
+All widgets are [profile dependent](/osmand/start-with/profiles), so in case you change the order, visibility or state for 1 profile, it won't be applied to other profiles.
+Each profile has own predefined list of widgets based on the design of the navigation screen but it is customizable by user, so each profile could be used with & without navigation.

 ![General widget](/assets/images/docs/widgets/general_widgets.png)

 **_TODO: add Android / IOS screenshots Configure screen, add proper Android/IOS sequence_**